 - Electronic Impulse Adjusting Instrument

 While the activator adjustment tool is spring-loaded, that’s not the case with the electronic impulse adjusting instrument.
 This instrument, although similar to the activator adjustment tool, lets the chiropractor use greater yet painless force in treating back problems.
+The patient doesn’t hear cracking, popping or other sounds often associated with chiropractic treatment with this instrument.
+What the patient feels during the procedure is usually a light tapping sensation.

 - Pro Adjuster